-The Palmer Catholic Academy is an attractive safe environment.
+The academy is an attractive safe environment.
 It is based on one site and is made up of several individual buildings.
 There is lift access in one building.
 There is a disabled toilet for students in one building.

 How we prepare for children/young people joining and leaving our academy